 Stereotype Applies To

 global Attribute

-Sioon Corresponds To: The 'Global' keyword.
+Corresponds To: The 'Global' keyword.

 import Operation

-Corresponds To: An operation to be imported from another library.
+1 Corresponds To: An operation to be imported from another library.

 property get Operation

-property get Corresponds To: A property 'get'.
+r - r - 9 8 Corresponds To: A property 'get'.

-Corresponds To.
-A property get.

 property set Operation

-Corresponds To: A property 'set'.
+Property and Corresponds To: A property 'set'.

 property let Operation

-property let Corresponds To: A property 'let'.
+property ret Corresponds To: A property 'let'.

-Corresponds to.
-A property let.

 with events Attribute

-Corresponds To: The 'WithEvents' keyword.
+with events Corresponds To: The 'WithEvents' keyword.